Who we are.

 1. Country First.

-We’re a growing caucus of citizens within the Republican Party who proudly uphold the traditions of Lincoln, Roosevelt, and Eisenhower.
-Many of us have been lifelong Republicans who now find ourselves aligned with a more traditional, pragmatic, and inclusive vision of the party distinct from the MAGA movement and evangelical wing.
+Moderate Republicans is a growing caucus of citizens within the Republican Party who proudly uphold the traditions of Lincoln, Roosevelt, and Eisenhower.
+Many of us are lifelong Republicans who believe the party is strongest when it is principled, pragmatic, forward-looking, and capable of governing.

-Moderate Republicans believe in the core values that have long defined the GOP:
+We believe in the enduring values that have long defined the best of the Republican tradition:

-• National defense and global leadership in the defense of democracy.
+• National defense and American leadership in the world

-We always welcome debate, encourage diverse viewpoints, and believe the best ideas come not from division, but from principled discussion and shared purpose.
+We welcome debate, encourage intellectual independence, and believe the best ideas emerge through principled discussion, mutual respect, and shared purpose.

-The Founding Fathers warned against the inherent dangers of an overly partisan system.
-As John Adams wrote, "There is nothing which I dread so much as a division of the republic into two great parties, each arranged under its leader, and concerting measures in opposition to each other.
+As John Adams warned, "There is nothing which I dread so much as a division of the republic into two great parties, each arranged under its leader, and concerting measures in opposition to each other.
 This, in my humble apprehension, is to be dreaded as the greatest political evil under our Constitution."
-Today, our political system too often prioritizes power over principle, but party affiliation should never come before loyalty to our country.
+That warning is relevant today.
+Our politics should be guided not by blind allegiance, but by judgment, integrity, and devotion to the country.

 2. Problem Solving.

-Moderate republicans focus on solutions.
-They are action oriented problem solvers who possess the courage to experiment with new ideas in tangible ways.
-They recognize that innovative technologies and ideas are necessary to continue America's leading role in the world.
+Moderate Republicans are action-oriented and solutions-driven.
+They have the courage to experiment with new ideas in tangible ways, because they recognize that innovative technologies and ideas are necessary to continue America's leading role in the world.
+We believe leaders should confront problems honestly, think creatively, and pursue practical reforms that improve people’s lives.
+Serious challenges require serious ideas, not slogans.

 3. Consensus Building.